UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 Part 1 - Setup
 --------------
-You will do this once, at the start of class.
+You will do this once, at the start of this course.

-1. Your repository url will look something like this:

-    git@github.com:UWPCE-PythonCert/py220yyyymmxxx.git

- with the name being this part:

-    py220yyyymmxxx

-yyyy and mm are the start of the class, and xxx is your initials.

-2. Start by making a repo directory on your development computer.
-The directory should be exactly the same as the name provided by your instructor.
-For example, my repo name would be py220201901akm.

-3. In a terminal session, make your new repo the default directory (using cd) and then clone the repo from GitHub as follows.
-For me I will type:

-    git clone git@github.com:UWPCE-PythonCert/py220201901akm.git .

-Note the ending period; it must be entered.
-Substitute the correct details for you and press enter.

-Now you are all set up!
+ We use exactly the same procedure as you used in course 1, but with a new repository.

+See the Git setup page for more details.

 Part 2 - Working on assignments
 -------------------------------
+For each lesson there is a directory for your assignment work.
+There also may be a directory for activities (ungraded work) that are needed on some lessons.

-Point your editor or IDE at the project directory above.
-You will see a directory for each lesson, and then in each lesson, one for activities (ungraded) and one for assignments (which are graded).
+Point your editor or IDE at the local repo directory from above.
+You will see the directories for each lesson, and then in each lesson, the ones for activities (ungraded) and the ones for assignments (which are graded).

 You will also see a tests directory, that contains automated tests you can run to verify if your assignment is complete and ready to submit.